Perspectives in the Social Studies of Technology

 Description

-The course provides an introduction to major theoretical and analytical perspectives and approaches in STS (which stands for Science & Technology Studies, or Science, Technology, Society, depending on who you ask).
+The course provides an introduction to major theoretical and analytical perspectives and approaches in and related to STS (which stands for Science & Technology Studies, or Science, Technology, Society, depending on who you ask).

 Week 1: Introduction to STS